SiggeAlfredsson/sigge-grouptransportation/README.md

 ﻿# sigge-grouptransportation

-todo impl route, add timer to when vehicle is free again
+todo impl route & reg to ruote, add when vehicle is free, add function to move vehicle,

+AUTH?